ms3452/2D-waveguide-demo-code/README.md

-Demo-code associated with our paper *Scaling on-chip photonic neural processors using arbitrarily programmable wave propagation*.
+This repository contains demo code associated with our paper *Scaling on-chip photonic neural processors using arbitrarily programmable wave propagation*.
+It enables straightforward exploration of 2D-programmable waveguides, i.e. waveguides whose refractive index distribution $n(x,z)$ can be arbitrarily programmed in space.
+The code is intentionally kept minimal, focusing on the essential elements of such devices:
+- Solving a unidirectional wave equation
+- Using either user-defined or inverse-designed refractive index distributions
+- Implemented with pytorch for GPU support and autodifferentiation
+- Integration with *Physics-Aware-Training* to emulate experiments, which are not differentiable However, it is not a full reference implementation of the code we used in experiment, which may instead be found in the associated [Zenodo](https://doi.org/10.5281/zenodo.10775721).
 <p align="center">
 <img src="https://github.com/user-attachments/assets/5a1bd570-0beb-4959-837f-6a1d0b965d23" width="800">
 </p>